Why App Store Optimization(ASO) is Important? – An Interview with Daniel Peris, CEO & Founder of TheToolAlfred

 Daniel Peris, CEO and Founder of TheTool, the first performance-based App Store Optimization tool.

 TheTool is a very complex product that works with Big Data and Machine Learning.
-TheTool is an App Marketing SaaS that allows developers, startups, and brands to maximize visibility on App Stores through ASO and grow their mobile app businesses.
+TheTool is an Mobile App Marketing SaaS that allows developers, startups, and brands to maximize visibility on App Stores through ASO and grow their mobile app businesses.

 TheTool has been developed by ASO Specialists with lots of experience.
 The team is formed by